cmaxw/devchat-eleventy/src/sustain-our-software/sos-004-samson-goddy-vipul-gupta.md

 ## Episode Summary

 Samson Goddy and Vipul Gupta join the panelists Pia Mancini and Richard Littauer to talk about  open source activities in Nigeria and India.
-Samson is the co-founder of [Open Source Community Africa](https://www.oscafrica.org/) and Vipul is a Global Outreach Team Lead at [Sugar Labs](https://www.sugarlabs.org/), an activity-focused open-source software learning platform for children.
-Both Samson and Vipul agree that a lot of developers are not very familiar with open source and the most common question they receive is how one can start to contribute to open source.
+Samson is the Member of the Oversight Board at  [Sugar Labs](https://sugarlabs.org/) and co-founder of [Open Source Community Africa](https://www.oscafrica.org/) and Vipul is a Global Outreach Team Lead at Sugar Labs.
+Sugar Labs is an activity-focused open-source software learning platform for children.
+Both Samson and Vipul agree that a lot of developers they talk to are not very familiar with open source and the most common question they receive in meet-up groups is how one can start to contribute to open source.

 ## Links: